anoadragon453/092918.xyz/site/how/matrix.md

 ## Details

 Your account could be registered at 092918.xyz domain.
-To do so, please, go to [Riot.im](https://riot.im/develop) or [Ponies.im](https://ponies.im/_matrix/client/develop) (other clients aren't allowed to do registrations).
-You'll be asked for email verification and reCAPTCHA.
+To do so, please, go to [Riot.im](https://riot.im/develop) or [Ponies.im](https://ponies.im/_matrix/client/develop).
+You'll be asked for email verification during registration.

 **Tip**: type @yourname:092918.xyz in the username field while login